Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission

 Burp Cloth Design Ideas

 My favorite designs to embroider on burp cloths are monograms, applique designs, and cute fill-stitch designs with plenty of empty space.
-If you have a lightweight burp cloth like the case for me, you do want a design with a lower stitch density.
+If you have a lightweight burp cloth like the case for me, you do want a design with a lower stitch count.
 If you have a more stable, heavier burp cloth, you have more flexibility with design selection.
 Check out where to find free embroidery machine designs if you’re looking for design inspiration!